ilvokhin/blog/posts/hello-world/hello-world.md

 write something that will be on the Hacker News front page), simple and easy to maintain.

-Once, I found a [Telegra.ph][1] publishing tool, which is pretty nice, but isn't self-hosted.
+Once, I found the [Telegra.ph][1] publishing tool, which is pretty nice, but isn't self-hosted.
 So, I figured, maybe I can build something similar myself.

 ## Requirements

-Here is the list of requirements, I had in mind, when was thinking about what I want to see at the end.
+Here is the list of requirements I had in mind, when was thinking about what I want to see at the end.
 I wouldn't even call them requirements, to be honest, more like guiding principles.